Skip to content

 General information, not financial or tax advice — check with an accountant for your situation.

-When you sell on Reluv, something a little different happens compared to some other marketplaces: you're not just a user of the platform — you're the merchant of record for every sale you make.
-That's a meaningful distinction, and it's worth understanding what it means for your money.
+When you sell on Reluv, something a little different happens compared to some other marketplaces: you're not just a user of the platform — for every sale, you're the seller of record (sometimes called the merchant of record).
+This guide is for private sellers clearing their own wardrobe, and it explains what that means for your money.

-What "merchant of record" means for C2C sellers
+What "seller of record" means for private sellers

 On many large marketplaces, the platform collects the buyer's payment, takes its cut, and then transfers the remainder to you.
 You're at arm's length from the transaction itself.

 • Transparency.
-Every transaction is visible in your own Stripe account — you can see exactly what was charged, when, and what Reluv deducted as a fee.
+Every transaction is visible in your own Stripe account — you can see exactly what was charged and when.
 There's no black box.

 • You own the record.
-Your Stripe account holds the full payment history.
-If you ever need to export or verify your sales data independently, it's there.
+Your Stripe account holds your payment history, so you can verify your own sales data independently.

 Amount